virtualidentityag/vi-frontend-hub/src/basic-components.md

   <answer-component>A polyfill is a script which looks for functionality of the browser and add it, if it does not exist.
 So if for example <code>Array.prototype.find</code> is not defined, the polyfill will add this functionality which was written in JS by the author.</answer-component>
   <question-component>I would like to render an HBS template into the DOM, how would I do it?</question-component>
   <answer-component>You would have to include the handlebars runtime in the browser and then provide the loaded template with data to generate HTML.
 This HTML can then be appended to the DOM.</answer-component>
-  <question-component>How can i check if a client supports a CSS property?</question-component>
+  <question-component>How can I check if a client supports a CSS property?</question-component>
   <answer-component><a href="http://www.caniuse.com" target=_blank>http://www.caniuse.com</a></answer-component>
   <question-component>What is a blocking script?</question-component>
   <answer-component>A blocking script is a script that is being loaded by a script tag in the DOM and blocks the loading of the rest of the resources, until it's done.</answer-component>